REVISION:Reflective Intent Mining and Online Reasoning Auxiliary for E-commerce Visual Search System Optimization: Method

 \subsection{Motivation and Overview}

-The overall paradigm of \textbf{REVISION} is illustrated in Figure~\ref{pipeline_1}.
-The offline and online stages form an asynchronous and parallel architecture.
-During the offline stage, we leverage both Qwen2.5VL and Qwen3 to jointly analyze historical query images and the corresponding retrieval products, extracting a series of actionable optimization signals.
-Based on these signals, we perform hierarchical clustering using techniques such as phrase mapping and vector similarity matching~\cite{sentence}.
+Figure~\ref{pipeline_1} illustrates the \textbf{REVISION} paradigm, comprising asynchronous offline and online stages.
+In the offline stage, we leverage Qwen2.5VL and Qwen3 to jointly analyze historical query images and the corresponding retrieval products, extracting a series of actionable optimization signals.
+Based on these signals, we perform hierarchical clustering via phrase mapping and vector similarity matching~\cite{sentence}.
 This yields multiple coarse-grained clusters, each further divided into fine-grained sub-clusters.
-These fine-grained groups indicate specific downstream tools, ultimately forming a curated tool list.
-In the training phase of the online model, we utilize the offline-generated data, one query paired with retrieval products, thinking process and an ordered list of tools, as training samples.
-A vision-language model is trained to reason and predict the appropriate ordered tools.
-In the online stage, the trained model assigns executable tools to different stages of the visual search system based on real-time queries and historical retrieval products, optimizing each stage’s output to mitigate ambiguity in request intent.
+These fine-grained groups indicate specific downstream tools, forming a curated tool list.
+During online model training, we utilize the offline-generated data (a query paired with retrieval products, thinking process and ordered tool lists) as training samples.
+A VLM is trained to reason and predict appropriate tool sequences.
+In the online stage, the trained model assigns executable tools to different search system stages based on real-time queries and historical retrieval products, optimizing outputs to mitigate ambiguity in request intent.
 Required information for each tool is obtained from the query and products.